 Generation of highly compliant, high quality SDTM domains for study submission.
 Costs for data review, validation and re-work will be greatly reduced.

 The project's working hypothesis is that the Linked Data model is closer to how clinical study data are created and used.
-It includes explicit semantics not present in current models (e.g. Assessment, Medical Condition) and corrects previous modeling constructs (e.g. Adverse Events are not Observations, rather Medical Conditions).
-If designed correctly, the model should be much more stable over time and easier to implement.
+It includes explicit semantics not present in current models (e.g. Assessment, Medical Condition) and corrects previous modeling constructs (e.g. SDTM models Adverse Events as Observations; whereas we believe they are best modeled as as Medical Conditions).
+If designed correctly, the RDF model should be much more stable over time and easier to implement.
 Flexibility is increased since it is easier to accommodate new content requirements while maintaining backwards compatibility with older versions.
 When the appropriate rules are employed on top of the data it becomes possible to automatically generate high quality data in various formats including SDTM, ADaM, FHIR, etc.

 The project team is approaching the problem from two directions.
-One sub team focuses on the creation of a mini study ontology to represent the entities present in the pilot study DM and VS domains.
-The team considered the merits of a top-down modeling approach from a study, a protocol, and downward to the individual, or to proceed bottom-up from observations within DM and modeling upward to the higher-level concepts, then expanding to include VS and potentially other domains.
+One sub team focuses on the creation of a mini study ontology to represent the concepts present in the pilot study demographics (DM) and vital signs (VS) domains.
+The team considered the merits of a top-down modeling approach from a study, a protocol, and downward to the individual (e.g. observations), or to proceed bottom-up from observations within DM and modeling upward to the higher-level concepts, then expanding to include VS and potentially other domains.
 Both approaches have merit.
-The team chose the latter.
+The team chose to focus on the latter so that it closely aligns with the pilot data, but a top-down approach was also used by incorporating BRIDG and HL7 RIM (Reference Information Model) concepts when necessary (e.g. Activities, Entities).
+This in fact illustrates one of the benefits of RDF in that it can accommodate both approaches in an iterative fashion while preserving backwards compatibility with previous version.

 A second sub team converts data from the CDISCPilot01 SAS transport files to RDF using R scripts to transform the data to match the ontology model developed by the first subteam.
-XXX The resulting RDF TTL files can be uploaded into a triplestore or directly queried from R or other applications.
+XXX The resulting RDF files in Turtle (.ttl) format can be uploaded into a triplestore or directly queried from R or other applications.

-The resulting queryable knowledgebase of clinical trials data includes the classification and structure of the model and its rule sets in addition to the instance data and metadata.
+The resulting query-able knowledgebase of clinical trials data includes the classification and structure of the model and its rule sets in addition to the instance data and metadata.
 Submission-ready SDTM domains are easily extracted and the data can be compared against the original sources in a round-trip check to ensure validity.
 DEFINE.XML are created on-demand for the in-scope domains.

 All project files, data, and this paper are available from the project's Github repository: https://github.com/phuse-org/CTDasRDF

-Future steps may include expanding the mini-Study ontology to accommodate data for other domains and investigating the generation of clinical summary reports.
+Future steps may include expanding the mini-Study ontology to accommodate data for other domains and investigating the automatic generation of blank case report forms.

-The study "mini ontology"
+The Study "Mini Ontology"